matteopic/grotta-del-fiume/README.md

 	Terion cs name: UTM33

-Due to missing elevation data in the gorge zone, the generated therion file has been patched replacing values `-32768.00` with `200`
+Due to missing/wrong elevation data in the gorge zone, the generated therion file has been patched replacing values `-32768.00` with `200`